allesklar/tkh_admin_panel/README.md

 Please note that this gem is still in its infancy.
 I'm just getting started.

+## Pre-requisite

+You need an authentication system such as the "tkh_access_control" gem but, for compatibility, you just need to have an application wide "current_user" helper method

 ## Installation

 For use with Rails 3, add this line to your application's Gemfile: